AtoB Fleet Card Statement to Excel

 Those fields do different jobs.
 Statement dates and totals help you prove that a given week is complete.
 Driver, card, and vehicle identifiers let the bookkeeper assign spend correctly when one fleet account covers multiple operators or trucks.
 Merchant, fuel product, gallons, and price-per-gallon turn the file from a generic expense log into something that can support fuel review, margin checks, and IFTA backup.
 Non-fuel purchase flags matter because shop items, washes, or DEF should not always be treated the same way as taxable road fuel.

-This is where many generic conversion pages fall short.
-They talk about PDF-to-Excel as if every statement were a simple bank ledger.
-An AtoB statement fields workflow is more demanding because the same row may need to answer bookkeeping questions, explain a driver exception, and support a tax-season records request later.
+An AtoB statement workflow is more demanding than a generic PDF-to-Excel job because the same row may need to answer bookkeeping questions, explain a driver exception, and support a tax-season records request later.
 If a field matters to one of those downstream uses, preserve it now rather than trying to reconstruct it after weeks have been merged together.

 Keep statement-level validation separate from transaction-level cleanup.
 A quarter can hold about 13 weekly statements, so each week needs its own control check before it is appended into a broader workbook.
 If statement totals, gallons, or date range do not agree with the source document or matching export, fix that gap at the weekly-file stage.
 It is much harder to spot the issue once several AtoB weeks have already been combined.